CompImg/LST-AI/README.md

 }
 ```

-Further, please also credit [greedy](https://greedy.readthedocs.io/en/latest/), and [HD-BET](https://github.com/MIC-DKFZ/HD-BET) used for preprocessing the image data.
+Further, please also credit [greedy](https://greedy.readthedocs.io/en/latest/) and [HD-BET](https://github.com/MIC-DKFZ/HD-BET), used for preprocessing the image data, and — if you use `--annotate` — [FastSurfer](https://github.com/Deep-MI/FastSurfer), which provides the anatomical parcellation lesions are assigned to.

 greedy
 ```